Malanje

 Malanje is the capital city of Malanje Province in Angola, with a population of 455,000 (2014 census), and a municipality, with a population of 506,847 (2014 census).
 Projected to be the thirteenth fastest growing city on the African continent between 2020 and 2025, with a 5.17% growth.
 It is located 380 km east of Angola's capital Luanda.
-Near it are the spectacular Calandula waterfalls, the rock formations of Pungo Andongo, and the Capanda Dam.
+Near it are the Calandula waterfalls, the rock formations of Pungo Andongo, and the Capanda Dam.
 The climate is mainly humid, with average temperatures between 20 and 24 C and rainfall 900 to 130 mm in the rainy season (October to April).

 History

 Portuguese rule

 Portuguese settlers founded Malanje in the 19th century.
 The construction of the railway from Luanda to Malanje, in the fertile highlands, started in 1885.
 The area around Malanje included Portuguese West Africa's primary areas dedicated to the production of cotton, the crop that drove its development since the beginning.
 The town developed in the mid-19th century as an important slave market created in 1852.
 Situated at an elevation of 1,134 m, the town has a high-altitude tropical climate, ideal to several agricultural productions.
 The city developed as an important agricultural, manufacturing, trading and services centre.
 Its productions included cotton, textiles, coffee, fruit and corn.
 The Cangandala National Park was established by the Portuguese authorities in 1970, having previously been classified as an Integral Natural Reserve in 1963.